saaimulation/Project-Aero/qualifying-lap-CFD/README.md

 - Forum discussion: [Flat facet error](https://www.simscale.com/forum/t/flat-facet-error-and/90315)
 - Video guide: [External aerodynamics in SimScale](https://www.youtube.com/watch?v=WsPy_TJotv4)

+---

 ### Taking a step back

 I decided to think about my options, since I was using a lot of time trying to debug this issue.
+Realising that it was an issue with my CAD, which I did not want to believe because it felt like I was going backwards.
+Regardless, I decided to look into it, and perfected my geometry for CFD testing.

+Here is how it went.

+# Fixing the geometry

+# 🌟Star-CCM

 I realised that there was a good route to take, which was to switch to Star-CCM.

 Let me explain: